canonical/microceph/docs/contributing/index.rst

 Thank you
 ^^^^^^^^^

-We would like to thank you for spending your time to help make theMicroCeph documentation better.
+We would like to thank you for spending your time to help make the MicroCeph documentation better.
 Every contribution, big or small, is important to us, and hopefully a step in the right direction.